While working on a new feature for my SimRecorder app, I found an interesting issue with SwiftUI Picker that I want to share with you.

 Use an optional value for the selection input parameter.
 For that to work, you need to explicitly cast the tag modifier’s input as Optional to match.
 For an example of this, see

-.
-The doc indicates that we need to do something else to make Picker
+As the selectedSimulator has the type of Simulator? to indicate a not-selected state when its value equals nil.
+The doc indicates that we need to do something else to make Picker work properly.

 The Picker requires the tags to have a type that exactly matches the selection type, which in this case is an optional Flavor